-The Audit Committee is satisfied that, in respect of the financial year under review, it has discharged its duties and responsibilities in accordance with its terms of reference and in terms of the Companies Act No. 71 of 2008 as amended.
+The committee is satisfied that, in respect of the financial year under review, it has discharged its duties and responsibilities in accordance with its terms of reference and in terms of the Companies Act No. 71 of 2008 as amended.
 The Board concurred with the assessment.

-The Audit Committee performed the following activities during the year under review:
+The committee performed the following activities during the year under review:

-- o Approved the contents of the Audit Committee's terms of reference approval - o Approved the external auditor's fees for the 2021 audit; - Approved any other services provided by the auditors and - o Considered the independence and objectivity of the external auditor.
+- o Approved the Audit Committee's terms of reference - o Approved the external auditor's plan and fees for the 2021 audit; - o Approved any other services provided by the auditor and - o Considered the independence and objectivity of the external auditor.